SimplyTim/timbot/README.md

 TimBot is now capable to streaming music, however this feature is still in development and issues may be experienced.
-* .tim play* <YouTube URL or search phrase> to play or queue a song.
+* .tim play {YouTube URL or search phrase} to play or queue a song.
 * .tim skip to skip the current song.
 * .tim pause to pause the current song.
 * .tim resume to resume a song after pausing.